 The floating NAV, she said, is where “the cost, tax and accounting concerns come in.”

-“We are very sensitive to preserving the [money market fund] product as part of this [rulemaking] process,” White said.
+“We are very sensitive to preserving the [money market fund] product as part of this [rulemaking] process,” White said Wednesday.

-White responded that mutual funds “all have redemption risk; the SEC oversees how redemptions are handled” and ensures they have enhanced liquidity, “but that doesn't translate to me that therefore you should regulate [a mutual fund] like a bank.”
+White responded that “they [mutual funds] all have redemption risk; the SEC oversees how redemptions are handled” and ensures they have enhanced liquidity, “but that doesn’t translate to me that therefore you should regulate it [a mutual fund] like a bank.”

 As to advisor exams, White said that while the agency is making more use of its risk-based analytics, “particularly in the exam space,” there’s a “crying need” for more resources to help the agency examine advisors.